shlomif/missile-vs-melee-take-three/readme.md

 ### Note:

-PersonalQrossBow is not a real firm as far as we know, and while being a fan of some tacos, I have not tried the ones in the original commercial.
+PersonalQrossBow is not a real firm as far as we know, and while being a fan of some tacos, I have not tried the ones in the original commercial, nor did I receive money from Old El Paso.
 Nevertheless, I respect and admire their good marketing, and believe that marketing has been unnecessarily demonised, as it is essential for the success of your "product" (for lack of a better word) or digital work.
 Hearing about the meme has proven a catalyst for writing this story.

-In addition, I hereby request [Old El Paso](https://www.oldelpaso.com/) to not sue me, and if they wish to compensate me for the free publicity to donate instead to any one or more of:
+In addition, I hereby request [Old El Paso](https://www.oldelpaso.com/) to not sue me, and if they wish to compensate me for the free publicity, to donate instead to any one or more of:

 1. [Organization for Transformative Works](https://www.transformativeworks.org/)